Jefferson Airplane (album): Overview

 The first music video made to promote the album was for the Kantner-penned "Planes".
 The video helped the single rise to #24 on the Billboard charts for mainstream rock, although the album itself only rose to #85 on the Billboard 200.
-"Planes" had previously been performed live by KBC Band, and the first studio version was made for this album.
-Balin's song "Summer of Love" had also been performed live with KBC Band, and was first recorded in the studio for this album.
-The song did not have a music video but rose to #15 on the adult contemporary charts.
+"Planes" and Balin's song "Summer of Love" were both previously performed live by KBC Band, and the first studio versions of these songs were made for this album.
+The latter song did not have a music video but rose to #15 on the adult contemporary charts.
 Steve Porcaro and David Paich of Toto wrote the final single, "True Love", and also appeared on the song along with bandmate Mike Porcaro.
 The music video for "True Love" saw less airtime than the video for "Planes".
 The Kaukonen compositions "Ice Age" and "Too Many Years" had previously been recorded in acoustic versions for the Kaukonen solo album Too Hot to Handle, and received a multi-instrumental treatment here.
 Kaukonen wrote one more song for the album, the instrumental "Upfront Blues."
 At least two songs were written but rejected for the album: Balin's "Let's Go" and Slick's "Harbor in Hong Kong".

 After the album was released, Hot Tuna signed to Epic and released Pair a Dice Found—their first studio album in fourteen years.